mrzepinski/es6-guide/manuscript/strings.md

                     // Object
 ```

 The last thing is access the **raw template string** content where backslashes are not interpreted.
-We don’t have equivalent in ES5 here.
+We don't have equivalent in ES5 here.

 ```javascript
 let interpreted = 'raw\nstring';